aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 Here, I'm creating a route table for the private subnet so I'm giving it the descriptive name, *mams-vpc-priv-rt*.

 Here's a moderately interesting aside: when I created my VPC, AWS created a default Route Table for that VPC.
-Curious readers maybe wondering why then do I need a new route table when a default route table exists?
+Curious readers may be wondering why then do I need a new route table when a default route table exists?
 Basically, it's because I created two subnets: one public and one private.
 Any AWS resources deployed inside the private subnet must not get public IPs or internet connectivity.
 So that default route table will get assigned to my public subnet while this new route table is going to get assigned to the private subnet.

 Here, you can see that my set-up has a route table (*mams-vpc-priv-rt*) with a local-only route,